Movatterモバイル変換

 History

 The school's roots began in post-revolution France.
-The Marist Order, also known as the Little Brothers of Mary, was founded by the Father Marcellin Champagnat to educate young children, especially the neglected or those suffering from poverty.
+The Marist Order, also known as the Little Brothers of Mary, was founded by the Father Marcellin Champagnat to educate young children in 1817, especially the neglected or those suffering from poverty.
 The order has since spread throughout the world.
-The Order arrived in Johannesburg in 1889, three years after the founding of the city.
-They were among the first to establish a boys' school in the little mining town that was to become the centre of business and finance in South Africa.
+The Maris Order arrived in Johannesburg in 1889, three years after the founding of the city.
+They were among the first to establish a boys' only school in the little mining town that was to become the centre of business and finance in South Africa.
 The location was at Koch St in downtown Johannesburg.

-A second school was established in Observatory but it became apparent that the school premises in Koch St were becoming inadequate as the city grew and encroached on the property.
-Additional property was sought for a new school.
+A second Marist Campus and school was established in Observatory in 1924 but it soon became apparent that the school premises in Koch St were becoming inadequate as the city grew and encroached on the property.
+As both Koch St and Observatory campuses quickly became oversubscribed additional property was sought for a new school.
 Land was purchased in Inanda, then a semi-rural area north of Johannesburg, and building commenced in 1940.
-St David's opened in 1941 as a private boarding school, and by 1953 the school had 475 pupils, 200 of them beingboarders.
+St David's opened in 1941 as a private boarding school, initially as the Marist prep school campus for Marist Koch St and Marist Observatory.
+However, it became apparent that there was demand for the boys to carry on at the same campus and the first matriculation group completed their schooling at St David's in 1948.
+By 1953 the school had 475 pupils, 200 of them beingboarders.
 In 1963 the school acquired another 45 acres (18 hectares) of land, making it the largest Marist establishment in South Africa.[citation needed]

 St David's today